luizbgomide/sovereign/spells.md

 In all cases, they need not breathe and become immune to poisons and diseases not already present in them.
 If stone, they automatically stabilize at zero HP and ignore the first three points of damage from any source of harm.
 If water, they can pass through any aperture a mouse could get through.
 If air, they can fly at their usual movement rate and gain a +4 Armor Class bonus against ranged attacks.
 If fire, they inflict 1d6 damage to all creatures in melee range at the start of their turn each round and become immune to heat damage.

 ### Elemental Wall - Level 3
-A wall of a chosen churning elemental force can be called up by the elementalist.
+Conjure a a wall of a chosen churning elemental force.

 The barrier is ten feet long per character level, with a height of ten feet and a thickness of one foot.
 The barrier must rest on solid ground but may be bent or shaped as desired so long as no part of it is more than two hundred feet from the caster.